mmenavas/docker-php-mssql/README.md

 ## CentOS Docker Images for PHP-MSSQL Projects
 This repo provides everything you need to build a docker-powered local environment for PHP and MSSQL development.

 **Note:** You do not need to clone this repo.
-Zipped files are provided for each environment type (e.g. CentOS 7 and PHP 7.0).
+Zipped files are provided for each environment type (e.g. CentOS 7 with PHP 7.0).

 ### Requirements
 - Install [Docker for Mac](https://www.docker.com/docker-mac).